What is the point of reviews and ratings anyway? Their use has changed over time.

-Not sure how to spot a fake review, check out our blog next week, when we deep dive into fake reviews, where they come from and how to deal with them.
+Not sure how to spot a fake review, check out our blog our deep dive into fake reviews, where they come from and how to deal with them.

 Ironically, businesses with a full five-star rating often seem less than trustworthy; as if they’ve messed with their reviews or planted their own fake ones.
 Instead, a four-star (or even a three-star) rating may seem more trustworthy, especially if the negative reviews are descriptive and the company responds to them.

 DO use canned answers for some reviews.
 If you’re a business that gets a lot of the same reviews, it can be tedious to respond to everyone.
 So canned answers (responses that are pre-written) can be a great way to reduce the amount of time you spend, while still showing your customers that you’re engaged with their feedback.
 Having a generic “thank you for recognizing our employee, we’ll pass the feedback on” for reviews that mention someone by name can go a long way.
 Mobilosoft offers canned responses that can be created and maintained centrally and then implemented across all your locations.
 This way, your responses can stay on brand, while catering to the specific kinds of feedback you receive.
 Of course, you can always go the extra mile when it comes to recognizing employees, but a form response to these kinds of reviews really shows appreciation to the customer.